Seeking Wh(y)

 Why did my father leave?

 When I was three, my father left our family in China.
-Some say it was because of the one-child policy but only my mom truly knows.
+Some say it was because of the one-child policy, but only my mom knows.
 She left shortly after to make a better life for us in America, and I didn't see her for 6 long years.
 By then, she had a new family and a newborn son.
 I've spent my whole life feeling like the child not chosen.

 The “Y” in Seeking Wh(y) represents the Y chromosome, the symbol of sons, and the question that has shaped my life: Why?